SophiaSarro/Thesis-Material/Chapters/Dionysius_Chapter.md

 Fifth, setting out paradigms

-Sixth, _krisis_ of the poems, which is the most beautiful aspect of the art"
+Sixth, _krisis_ of the poems, which is the most beautiful aspect of the art)

 While the order of the list is not arbitrary, the hopeful author of a critical edition did not necessarily have to be perform these tasks in precisely the order given.
 Instead, the list can be broken down into three steps - Practiced Oral Reading, Scholarly Work, and Krisis - wherein components within the same step can be performed in any order.